-Products of combustion must not be allowed to enter the return air ductwork or the circulating air supply.
-Failure to prevent products of combustion from being circulated into the living space can create potentially hazardous conditions including carbon monoxide poisoning that could result in personal injury or death.
+Do not allow combustion products to enter the return air ductwork or the circulating air supply.
+Failure to prevent the circulation of combustion products into the living space can create potentially hazardous conditions including carbon monoxide poisoning that could result in personal injury or death.

-All return ductwork must be adequately sealed, all joints must be taped, and the ductwork must be secured to the unit with sheet metal screws.
+All return ductwork must be secured to the unit with sheet metal screws.
+All return ductwork must be adequately sealed and all joints must be taped.
 When return air is provided through the bottom of the unit, the joint between the unit and the return air plenum must be air tight.